Kim Jae-yeon (politician)

-Kim Jae-yeon (김재연; born 30 October 1980) is a South Korean politician and former activist.
-She was the Leader of the Progressive Party from 2020 to 2022.
-She was also the former Member of the National Assembly from 2012 to 2014, as well as their presidential candidate during the 2022 South Korean presidential election.
+Kim Jae-yeon (김재연; born 30 October 1980) is a South Korean politician and former activist who has served as the leader of the Progressive Party from 2020 to 2022 and since 2024.
+She was a member of the National Assembly from 2012 to 2014 and the Progressive Party's presidential candidate during the 2022 South Korean presidential election.

 A former activist, she joined and led various social activities.
 Being similar to Lee Jung-hee, she was often known as "the other Lee".
 However, right-wing critics have criticized her soft stance on North Korea and denounced her as "pro-North Korea".

 Early life and education

 Kim Jae-yeon was born as a daughter of a conservative family in Daegu but moved to Seoul for secondary education.
 She joined MBC Children Choir during primary Form 4.

 She was educated at Daeil Foreign Language High School.
 However, in an interview with the left-leaning Voice of the People, she revealed that she did not study properly as a protest against the high school's "competitive" system, adding that the high school was what her parents wanted.
 She also continued that she rather wrote several poems and fell in love with student activism.

 Following the graduation, she attended Hankuk University of Foreign Studies in 1999 where she studied Russian.